• Skip to primary navigation

 If you object, you will remain a Class Member, and if you want to request a payment from the Settlement Funds, you also must file a claim by the deadlines, as described above.

-How to opt out of the Settlements?
+How to opt out of the Settlement?

-If you do not want the benefits (or a payment) offered by the Settlements, do not want to be legally bound by the terms of the Settlement Agreements, and you want to keep your right to sue all or some of the Settling Defendants about the claims in this case, you must exclude yourself.
+If you do not want the benefits (or a payment) offered by the Settlement, do not want to be legally bound by the terms of the Settlement Agreement, and you want to keep your right to sue all or some of the Settling Defendants about the claims in this case, you must exclude yourself.
 This is also called “opting out.”
-If you want to exclude yourself from one or more Settlements, you must send a written statement with the title “Opt-Out Form.”
-Your request must include:

-- Your name, address, telephone number, and email address (if available);
+• Your name, address, telephone number, and email address (if available);

-- Your National Provider Identifier (if available) and CMS Certification Number (if available);
+• Your National Provider Identifier (if available) and CMS Certification Number (if available);

-- A list of your current and former names, including any and all names under which you do or have done business since January 1, 2009;
+• A list of your current and former names, including any and all names under which you do or have done business since January 1, 2009;

-- Documents showing that you would be a Class Member if you do not opt out;
+• Documents showing that you would be a Class Member if you do not opt out;

-- Your signature.
+• Your signature.

-You must mail your Opt-Out Form so it is received no later than January 6, 2025, at the following address:
+You must mail your Opt-Out Form so it is received no later than May 26, 2026, at the following address:

 Notice and Claim Administrator